Skip to content

 EOF

-Vote has passed
+Vote has failed

+A minimum of 3 binding +1 votes is required to pass an RC.
 Once the vote has been passed, you can close the vote thread by concluding it:

 Thanks everyone for voting!
 The 72 hours have passed, and a minimum of 3 binding votes have been cast: